China's Hu sees role for regional bloc in Afghanistan

 CHINESE CAUTION

-Chinese Foreign Ministry spokesman Liu Weimin said China would increase cooperation with Afghanistan over resource development, infrastructure, energy and training.
+Chinese Foreign Ministry spokesman Liu Weimin said China would increase cooperation with Afghanistan in the fields of resource development, infrastructure, energy and training.

 "Events in Afghanistan are of great concern to the security and stability of central Asia," Liu said at a regular briefing.